Fran Mérida: Huesca

 Mérida was without a club until 30 January 2015, when he signed a deal at SD Huesca until the end of the campaign in the Segunda División B. He played 15 games as they won Group B and promoted, scoring in a 2–0 win over Rayo Vallecano B at the Estadio El Alcoraz on 29 March.

 On 3 December 2015, Mérida scored a penalty as his team beat top-flight club Villarreal CF 3–2 at home in the last 16 of the Spanish Cup, but in an eventual 4–3 aggregate defeat.
 A month later, he scored and was sent off in a 3–3 draw at neighbours Real Zaragoza.

 Osasuna

 On 21 July 2016, Mérida returned to the Spanish main division after agreeing to a deal with CA Osasuna.
 He made his debut for the club on 20 August, replacing fellow debutant Fausto Tienza and scoring the equaliser in a 1–1 away draw against Málaga CF.

 Mérida contributed one goal in 31 matches in 2018–19, as his team returned to the top division as champions.

 Espanyol

 On 19 August 2020, the free agent Mérida moved to RCD Espanyol on a two-year contract with the option of a third.
 He played 36 times in his first season for the second-tier champions, but was a fringe player subsequently.

-Tianjin Jinmen Tiger
+Later career

 Mérida signed for Chinese Super League side Tianjin Jinmen Tiger F.C. on 5 August 2022, on a free transfer.
+He returned to Spain in January 2024, on a one-and-a-half-year contract at Primera Federación club CD Lugo.

+On 26 September 2024, the 34-year-old Mérida announced his retirement.